 Although maintaining an open network will help address service gaps, CCHA understands it is only a component to assuring a full array of services is available to members.
 In an effort to continue closing gaps in network coverage, CCHA continues to pursue innovative opportunities to improve access.
-First, CCHA is contracted with IESO, which offers a digital platform that provides evidence-based cognitive behavioral therapy appropriate for members with low to moderate mental illness symptoms.
-CCHA is currently preparing a re-launch effort in Region 6, which is anticipated to kick off in August.
+First, CCHA is updating the agreement with IESO, which offers a digital platform that provides evidence-based cognitive behavioral therapy appropriate for members with low to moderate mental illness symptoms.

+CCHA is currently preparing a re-launch effort in Region 7, which is anticipated to kick off in August once the contract is finalized.
 Second, CCHA provides informational guidance to behavioral health providers to help expand services through telemedicine.
 During the first year, an estimated 2,100 members received telehealth services.
 CCHA processed telehealth claims for 90 behavioral health providers with 46 groups statewide.
-Of the claims submitted, 7% were submitted by providers in Region 6, 37% were from providers in Region 7, and the remainder was submitted by providers located outside of the Regions 6 and 7, as part of the statewide network.
+Of the claims submitted, 7% were submitted by providers in Region 6, 37% were from providers in Region 7, and the remainder were submitted by providers outside of Regions 6 and 7, as part of the statewide network.
 Finally, to facilitate the contracting process, CCHA has a provider email address that providers use to request to join the network and communicate with CCHA's provider relations team.

-CCHA continues to monitor ongoing issues surrounding the lack of providers and availability of substance use services in rural counties.
+CCHA continues to monitor ongoing issues surrounding the lacking providers and availability of substance use services in Park County specifically.
 CCHA is exploring potential opportunities to recruit and engage providers who have not traditionally served Medicaid.
 More information will be reported if further evaluation identifies viable opportunities.